albar965/littlenavmap-manual/src/en/TUTORIALPERF.rst

 |Reset all for a new Flight|

-Fly and use typical climb and cruise performance settings in the aircraft.
+Fly and use typical load, climb and cruise performance settings in the aircraft.
 Time compression is no issue if you stay a few minutes at cruise to allow *Little Navmap* collecting cruise fuel data.